Sample output type#

 Introduction#

-The sample output_type can represent a probabilistic distribution through a collection of possible future observed values (“samples”) that come out of a predictive model.
+The sample output_type can represent a probabilistic distribution through a collection of possible future observed values (“samples”) that originate from a predictive model.
 Depending on the model’s setup and the hub’s configuration settings, different information may be requested or required to identify each sample.

 origin_date